 Footwear is THE most important thing when you’re packing for the cold.
 I got these beasts from Sorell and they’re all toasty with lambswool inside.
 Love the pink laces – love I can change the look using other laces too.

 Hiking boots are cool too but I’m guessing if you’re going on some sort of wintry city break, you’ll want something with a bit of style.
 There are actually lots of lined footwear options around on the high street, but it’s up to you whether you want to splash on something that will last forever, or just the next few weeks.

 Do a test run of your shoes before you go away.

 I found my Guess knee high boots the other day and thought, ‘why do I not ever wear these?’
 I put them on and went out for the day and by the end of a day at a rainy Christmas market, I remembered.
 My feet were wet and freezing cold.

 Also, buy your boots a little bigger so you can wear good socks.

 Buy thermal socks for your winter packing list for the best results, and invest a bit of cash.
 I love Darn Tough socks – they’re the best for keeping your feet nice and toasty warm with their merino wool.

 Even in day to day life I think socks are something that are totally worth investing in.
 Sure, I have a few cheapo pairs, but do I get the same level of joy sliding my feet into them every day?
 No.

-These gloves weren’t the best at keeping my hands warm, but they are a stylish option if that’s what you’re after.
 Like socks, I believe that investing in good gloves is important.

 Protect your extremities.